Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Binary Observables and Bell-Type Reasoning

 \section{Binary Observables and Bell-Type Reasoning}

-Bell in his seminal paper~\cite{Bell1964} discussed the implications of quantum versus classical correlations on the spin singlet state.
+Bell in his seminal paper~\cite{Bell1964} discussed quantum versus classical correlations for the spin singlet state.
 Here, for completeness, we present his argument for both correlated and anti-correlated states.
 Consider the maximally entangled spin states,

 Assume a local hidden variable theory (LHVT) characterized by a hidden variable $\lambda$, distributed according to a density $\rho(\lambda)$.
-Given locality and realism as encoded in the LHVT, if Alice measures the first qubit and Bob~(spacelike separated from Alice) measures the second qubit, measurement outcomes are determined by functions $A(a,\lambda)$ and $~ B(b,\lambda)$ respectively, corresponding to measurement choices $a$ and $b$, with binary values
+Given locality and realism as encoded in the LHVT, if Alice measures the first qubit and Bob measures the second qubit, measurement outcomes are determined by functions $A(a,\lambda)$ and $~ B(b,\lambda)$ respectively, corresponding to measurement choices $a$ and $b$, with binary values